-While decoding a received Payload stream, whenever the XDR offset in the Payload stream matches that of a Read chunk, the transport initiates an RDMA Read to pull the chunk's data content into registered memory on the responder.
+While decoding a received Payload stream, whenever the XDR offset in the Payload stream matches that of a Read chunk, the responder initiates an RDMA Read to pull the chunk's data content into registered local memory.

 The responder acknowledges its completion of use of Read chunk source buffers when it sends an RPC Reply to the requester.
 The requester may then release Read chunks advertised in the request.